Your Leadership Legacy

 - Robert.
 L. Ehrlich

 Highly successful companies almost always have strong effective leaders at the helm.
 Too often, however, the success of the organization comes at a very high personal price to it’s leaders and team members, and in those cases, the company's long-term success is at higher risk.

 Today’s most insightful leaders understand that they must leave behind an organization that is sound financially and on the cutting-edge creatively, while at the same time leaving behind highly motivated and fully engaged employees.

-Regina Fazio Maruca, is a former senior editor at Harvard Business Review and is currently a writer and editor based on Cape Cod.
+Regina Fazio Maruca, is currently a writer and editor based on Cape Cod.